carillem-zz/NearbyMessaging/README.md

 #### 5. Run on Android device
 - Open Android Studio
-- Import the `root_project/android` folder and sync Gradle (**Note:Allow Gradle to be updated to the latest version**)
+- Import the `root_project/android` folder and sync Gradle

+(**Note:** Allow Gradle to be updated to the latest version)
 - Add minSdk to the project level `build.gradle`: `build.gradle(Project:<projectName>)`
   - minSdkVersion = 21
 - Run on android device or emulator

 ### C. Add the Nearby Messaging module to your project
 1. In the root folder of your project
   1. Install the `react-native-nearby-messaging-library-with-notifications` package:

      `yarn add react-native-nearby-messaging-library-with-notifications` or `npm install -i react-native-nearby-messaging-library-with-notifications`

     (**Note:** This library is a react native wrapper for the newest version Google’s Nearby Messaging API)
- 2. Link the library with your react native project with: `react-native link react-native-nearby-messaging-library-with-notifications`
+  2. Link the library with your react native project with:
+    `react-native link react-native-nearby-messaging-library-with-notifications`
 2. In `root_project/android` via Android Studio
   - Check that `react-native link` installed properly
     - In `settings.gradle`
     ```
     rootProject.name = 'NearbyMessaging'
     include ':react-native-nearby-messaging-library-with-notifications'